 Willys had produced a few examples of the CJ-5 late in 1954, but now began to turn them out in earnest.
 Based on the Korean War M38A1, with its rounded-front-fender design, the CJ-5 would become the all-time-classic Jeep, and be produced with only minimal changes for the next 28 years.

 The first and last (seventh) slot in the front grille were "squeezed" to accomodate the headlight openings on the CJ-5.
-The M38A1s smaller headlamps, like those of the WWII Willys MB, were mounted on a hinged bracket so that they could be swung inwards to illuminate the engine compartment.
+The M38A1's smaller headlamps, like those of the WWII Willys MB, had been mounted on a hinged bracket so that they could be swung inwards to illuminate the engine compartment.
 The civilian CJ-5 used the same grille but had larger fixed headlights and hence had the squeezed first and last slots.
-(The CJ-3B, in fact, was the only U.S.-made civilian Jeep that didn't have the squeezed grille, until the Wrangler TJ in 1997.
-The Mahindra CJ-540 Indian-made version of the CJ-5 had smaller headlights without the squeezed grille.)

 Both models had a new instrument cluster and new and brighter paint, including for the first time the bright President's Red, which would become a favourite Jeep color.
 Craig Evins' nicely restored 1956 CJ-6 (left) is in Julep Green (see also a front view and the F-head engine, 40K JPEGs).